Frequently Asked Questions (FAQs)

 What typical expenses are included in the Living Wage Calculator’s estimates?

-The Living Wage Calculator’s estimate of living wage includes eight typical expenses or basic needs – food, childcare, health care, housing, transportation, civic engagement, broadband, and other necessities.
+The Living Wage Calculator’s estimate of living wage includes eight typical expenses or basic needs – childcare, civic engagement, food, health care, housing, internet and mobile, transportation, and other necessities.
 In addition to these basic needs, the Calculator also accounts for the additional cost to families associated with income and payroll taxes.

 What geographies is data available for?

-The Living Wage Calculator currently produces and publishes estimates for Counties, Metropolitan Statistical Areas (MSAs), and States in the United States.
+The Living Wage Calculator currently publishes estimates for Counties, Metropolitan Statistical Areas (MSAs), and States in the United States.

 How many family types are available?